-You can be reimbursed for qualifying expenses incurred in one month only to the IRS-allowed limit: $265 for the plan year 2020 and $270 for the plan year 2021. for a Transportation Account and $265 for the plan year 2020 and $270 for the plan year 2021 per month for a Parking Account.
+You can be reimbursed for qualifying expenses incurred in one month only to the IRS-allowed limit: For the plan year 2023, that means a maximum of $280 per month for a Transportation Account and $280 per month for a Parking Account.
 Expenses must be "incurred or paid" before being reimbursed.

 It's a good idea to make prospective changes to your monthly contribution amount when you anticipate a reduction in future monthly expenses.
 This allows you to keep your account in balance with no excess contribution.
 Note that all changes are prospective; they cannot be retroactive.

 Per IRS Code, there is no refund of dollars from these accounts.
 If you decide to end an account, you have 180 days to continue to use remaining funds for reimbursement of qualified expenses.
 In addition, if you leave state employment, you will have access to your funds for 180 days, and only for reimbursement of valid claims incurred while you were an active employee.
 Your funds will forfeit after 180 days.

 Accounts with no activity, contributions or reimbursements within 180 days are terminated.
-Any remaining funds are forfeit.
+Any remaining funds are forfeited.